Quantifying and Mitigating Socially Desirable Responding in LLMs: A Desirability-Matched Graded Forced-Choice Psychometric Study: Limitations

 \section{Limitations}

-A first set of limitations concerns how our empirical contrasts should be interpreted.
-In Figure~\ref{fig:theta_effects}, the human reference row is taken from a meta-analysis \citep{Speer2023} that aggregates heterogeneous instruments, scoring approaches, and study contexts; as a result, the reported human effects do not necessarily reflect a single, desirability-matched GFC design scored with the same Thurstonian IRT model used in our study, and desirability is not always explicitly controlled in the primary studies.
+\paragraph{Empirical contrasts and format comparison.} In Figure~\ref{fig:theta_effects}, the human reference row is taken from a meta-analysis \citep{Speer2023} that aggregates heterogeneous instruments, scoring approaches, and study contexts; as a result, the reported human effects do not necessarily reflect a single, desirability-matched GFC design scored with the same Thurstonian IRT model used in our study, and desirability is not always explicitly controlled in the primary studies.
 By contrast, our LLM results come from a single, tightly controlled design using the same statement pool, a desirability-matched GFC construction, and a shared IRT metric.
-Consequently, qualitative differences between humans and LLMs should be interpreted cautiously: they may reflect methodological heterogeneity in addition to intrinsic human--LLM differences.
+Consequently, qualitative human--LLM differences should be interpreted cautiously: they may reflect methodological heterogeneity in addition to intrinsic human--LLM differences.
 In this respect, our LLM experiments arguably provide a more controlled benchmark, but a direct, design-matched human--LLM study is needed to make stronger comparative claims.

 In addition, we matched the \emph{number of statements} across formats, but this implies that Likert collects twice as many responses as GFC (60 ratings vs.\ 30 pair judgments), potentially disadvantaging GFC in our ground-truth recovery comparison.
 Future work should therefore (i) administer the same desirability-matched inventory to humans and LLMs and score both with the same Thurstonian IRT model, and (ii) compare formats under matched response counts or matched test information.